 Dan’s legacy sails on

 So, there we go.
-I’m sure Dan’s sitting over my shoulder now.
+I’m sure Dan’s leaning over my shoulder as I write.
 He’s probably whispering daily into Adam Spreadbury-Maher’s ear, who now runs the Kings Head.
 I’m sure he’s not too far away and no doubt rehearsing the celestial stars in a musical of the spheres in between visits to us still here.
 Long may the Kings Head sail and God bless Dan Crawford.

 Daniel Frank Crawford 1942-2005.
 Treasure of the British Theatre and founder and Artistic Director of the Kings Head Theatre 1970-2005.
 The spiritual father of Katherine Wyeth and beloved husband of Stephanie Sinclaire.
 We love you.